Thursday, October 03, 2024

 Our honey is also registered as badger friendly through the Wildlife Foundation.
 Hives are protected (many times unsuccessfully) from the ratels by elevating the hives on wooden stilts and tying them down with wire: no traps, poison or other harmful control methods are used.
 We nevertheless lose on average two hives per year to these tough scavengers.

 At present, honey production is fairly low-key on the farm: we have 15 active hives across the farm.
-We regularly lose hives to ratel, baboons and through abanimg_4607donment (particularly due to the long sold winters), so the number of hives varies greatly.
+We regularly lose hives to ratel, baboons and through abandonment (particularly due to the long sold winters), so the number of hives varies greatly.
 The development of American Foul Brood in Cape Town has limited our ability to replace hives that have been lost, as we are very concerned that the disease ought not to be introduced onto the mountain.
 Fire also remains a constant threat on the mountain, although we have fortunately not lost any hives in this manner so far.

 The texture, colour and flavour of the honey differs from one season to the next, depending upon the flowers that the bees have been harvesting.
 Fynbos, wildflowers and eucalyptus all produce a darker flavoursome honey, while fruit blossoms tend to provide a lighter, sweeter honey.
 We harvest the honey ourselves and all harvesting and bottling is done on the farm.
 It is a fascinating process to watch and guests are welcome to help out in the process if we are harvesting.
 The honey is sold off the farm.